Frequently asked questions about our service

 Do you work with alleged or past perpetrators of domestic or sexual abuse?

-Yellow Door does not exclude people from receiving a service on the grounds that they have perpetrated sexual, domestic or violent offences.
-We wish to support individuals in the process of positive change and will assess each person on an individual basis regarding the safety and suitability of their accessing our services.
-This assessment alongside other information, for example from partner agencies, will help inform our decision about whether or how we work with you but if we feel we are not the most appropriate service for you at this time, we will do our best to signpost you to more suitable help.
+Yellow Door assess each person on an individual basis regarding the safety and suitability for our services.
+This assessment alongside other information, for example from partner agencies, will help inform our decision about whether or how we can provide a service.
+If we feel we are not the most appropriate service at this time, we will do our best to signpost each person to more suitable help.